WW2 Home Front, Air Raid Warden, ARP & Civil Defence Helmets & Markings

 Early-WW2 ARP / Civil Defence Helmet Diamond Ranks

-Air Raid Precautions Training Bulletin No. 3 1940 detailed how helmets were to be marked (for areas outside of London, London adopted black bars running front to rear, see below).
-Seniority was denoted by diamonds (with one-inch sides) placed above lettering.
-Two or more diamonds were to be spaced one inch apart.
+Black diamonds to denote seniority (on the front of the helmet only) were introduced in July 1940 following the publication of Air Raid Precautions Training Bulletin No. 3 1940 which detailed how helmets were to be marked (for areas outside of London as London had adopted a scheme of black bands running front to rear, see below).
+The diamonds (of one-inch sides and spaced one inch apart) were placed in a horizontal row above the service lettering.

 Headquarters Staff were to wear white helmets with red lettering, for example REGIONAL COMMISSIONER and DEPUTY REGIONAL COMMISSIONER.
 Regional headquarter staff would also use that region's CD number added as a roman numeral.